DoctorBoo/YottaDwyte/README.md

 # YottaDwyte
 This project uses graphs & tableviews to present relations between objects.
 Data visualizations can be realized with the help of sigmajs, nodejs, Azure, Express, Jade.
 These visualizations are the result of a study that can explain classification, clustering and prediction without sharing the actual data features and relations.
 >Azure fulfills the role as a mocking environment for integration-testing purposes.
 Rerouting the calculations through a restfull service leverages the loosely coupled design.
 Jade is just awesome to me.
 But I will stick with CSS for now.
-Sigmajs provides the best features when you need open source, performance, backup from its community or [advanced study visualizations](https://gephi.github.io/).
+Sigmajs provides the best features when you need open source, performance, knowledge from its community or [advanced study visualizations](https://gephi.github.io/).

 ### Requirements
 1. [Microsoft Azure ](http://www.microsoft.com/bizspark/azure/getstarted.aspx)